caiquefrd/shopping-list/README.md

-# expenses-tracker
+# shopping-list
-Basic expenses tracker using typescript, javascript html and mongoose with mongodb
+Basic shopping list tracker using TypeScript, JavaScript, HTML, and Mongoose with MongoDB

-Expense Tracker
+Shopping List Tracker

-A web application for managing personal expenses.
+A web application for managing shopping items.
 Users can:

-    Add expenses with descriptions, amounts, and dates.
+    Add items with descriptions and amounts.
-    View a list of all expenses.
+    View a list of all items.
-    Edit or delete existing expenses.
+    Edit or delete existing items.
-    View the total amount of expenses.
+    View the total amount of items.

 The application is built using: